The Babysitters: Plot

 Melissa presents Shirley with fake permission slips for a trip to Jerry's cabin for a weekend.
 The girls will be going under the make-believe of a school trip, while the men will be there on a "business retreat".
 Michael is uncomfortable with Shirley being with other guys at the party.
 Jerry has supplied drugs at the party and attempts to rape Brenda.

 Later at school, Brenda decides she wants to quit and Shirley agrees but Melissa is worried that Brenda will talk.
 Melissa has several of their customers attack and threaten Brenda's brother.
 Shirley finds out and confronts Melissa at lunch and gets upset.

 Michael's wife confronts him about his distance and that he has been lying about his job situation and Michael finally voices some of his frustrations about the marriage, while Gail responds with hers.
 Michael tries to encourage Shirley to run away with him, while Shirley reminds him that this is just business and he's cheating himself.
 She ups the price for him and walks off.

 She then tries unsuccessfully to contact Brenda.
 She hears that Nadine is babysitting without her knowledge and calls Melissa, who is with Jerry, and they go to confront her.
 They soon arrive and Jerry finds Nadine and gives her to Shirley and Melissa who then threaten to throw her off a building.
 With Nadine almost falling off, Jerry pulls her back after beating up the man in the vehicle.
 Shirley then discovers that her own father was having sex with Nadine.
 She then breaks down and starts to cry.

-In another voiceover by Shirley.
-Shirley talks about how it was a unique moment in an otherwise ordinary life.
+In another voiceover by Shirley, she talks about how it was a unique moment in an otherwise ordinary life.
 Shirley watches Michael interacting with his family.
 He glances over and then walks off, leaving Shirley who then drives off, knowing the relationship is over.

+Release

+Home media

+The Babysitters was released on DVD on September 16, 2008.
+It later saw a Blu-ray release by Phase 4 Films on February 2, 2010.

+Reception

-Critical reception
+Critical response

 On review aggregator Rotten Tomatoes the film has an approval rating of 33% based on 27 reviews, with an average rating of 4.4/10.
 The website's critics consensus reads: "Though built on an audacious and controversial premise, Babysitters teeters between exploitation and grossness due to uneven execution."
 On Metacritic it has a score of 35% based on reviews from 11 critics, indicating "generally unfavorable reviews".